 - Follow WAC 388-03-050, and the ethics established by the certification/authorization you have obtained.

-- Comply with all requirements of the facilities you work with, such as:
+- Comply with all requirements of the facilities you work with, such as background checks and vaccination history.

 - Verify identity and comply with any other security requirement.
 (Note: L&I doesn't maintain this information for interpreters.)